dominikapetru/femhack/README.md

 # Hack the Markets

-Exploratory analysis about the historical information on the EUR - GBP and currency exchange rates.
+Exploratory analysis about the historical information on the exchange rates EUR - GBP.

 ## Data
 Provided by Nuwe, period 3.1.2000 - 29.10.2019.<br>